-The goal is to achieve a Good Environmental Status (GES) of the marine environment by 2021 in accordance with the Baltic Sea Action Plan (BSAP) and by 2020 in accordance with the EU Marine Strategy Framework Directive (MSFD).
-The pressure from oil spills must be kept at a low level in order to reach the GES goal.
+The goal is to achieve concentrations of hazardous substances close to natural levels and Good Environmental Status (GES) of the marine environment by 2021 in accordance with the Baltic Sea Action Plan (BSAP) and by 2020 in accordance with the EU Marine Strategy Framework Directive (MSFD), respectively.
+The pressure from oil spills must be kept at a low level in order to reach these goals.